SlimeCubed/SlugBaseRemix/Docs/articles/features.md

 - `4`: White
 - `5`: Purple

-Colors may not work as expected if MSC is not enabled.
+Colors besides yellow may not work as expected if MSC is not enabled.

 ### "has_dreams"
 `boolean`